airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/insightly-crm-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Insightly CRM integration with ChatbotWorld
+# Insightly CRM integration with EleAPI

-## Insightly CRM Integration with ChatbotWorld
+## Insightly CRM Integration with EleAPI

 ### Use Case

-This integration enables you to transfer lead details such as Name, Email, and Phone from your ChatbotWorld platform to the Insightly CRM.
+This integration enables you to transfer lead details such as Name, Email, and Phone from your EleAPI platform to the Insightly CRM.

 ### Pre-requisite